gfaas1/ES-LEI-2Sem-2022-Grupo-13/docs/guide-templates/WebGraphAdapters.md

 [org.jgrapht.sux4j](https://jgrapht.org/javadoc/org.jgrapht.unimi.dsi/org/jgrapht/sux4j/package-summary.html)
 might be more appropriate, as those representation associate with each edge an integer in a contiguous range starting from zero.
+A separate [guide](Sux4JImplementations) is available for succinct graph adapters.

 WebGraph has two versions: the standard version manages graph with at most 2<sup>31</sup> vertices, whereas the big version manages graphs with